 Day - 12

 Location: Cusco - This morning at approximately 8 am, travel back to Puerto Maldonado before taking a short flight (approximately 35 minutes) to Cusco.
 The flight will arrive into Cusco at approximately 1.30 pm.
-After settling in at the hotel, embark on a orientation walk around the hotel and Plaza de Armas with your group leader.
-This tour will also include a visit to the Cusco Cathedral with specialist guide, Professor Alfredo Hinojoza Galvez.
-Alfredo was born and raised in the city of Cusco.
-He studied at the National College of Sciences of Cusco and later studied Administration and Tourism at National University San Antonio Abad del Cusco (NUSAAC), where he graduated in 1983.
-He then pursued a Masters in Colonial Art at NUSAAC.
-Alfredo has served as Dean of the College of Tourism and he has published eight books, including a guidebook for the Touristic Tour of the East Valley.
-Alfredo is considered an icon among colonial art and tourism students for his impressive career spanning 30 years.
-Alfredo will be uniquely placed to offer special insight into Cusco Cathedral, which is also a World Heritage-listed site.
+After settling in at the hotel, embark on an orientation walk of the hotel's surrounding area and Plaza de Armas.
+This tour will also include a visit to the Cusco Cathedral with a specialist historian guide.
+Your guide will be highly educated in colonial art, and will be able to offer special insights into Cusco Cathedral, which is a World Heritage-listed site.

 Day - 13

 Location: Cusco - Your leader will take you on walking tour of Cusco today.
 Visit the Coricancha Temple for a tour with a local guide.
 Once plated in thick gold, the Spanish built a Dominican church atop its walls.
 Afterwards, head to the San Pedro market, where you can practice your bargaining skills and take some colourful pictures.
 The tour will also stop at the Plaza de Armas in the heart of the city.
 Here you will again see the main cathedral (this time from the front only), built on top of an Incan palace and one of the city's greatest repositories of art.